 Her story is very beautiful and is a wonderful example for those of us who wish to come to Islam.

 Lady Evelyn was born in the year 1867 and became a convert to Islam.
 She turned to Islam at a time when it was not such a common thing for people in Britain to do.
-Her conversion to Islam was all the more unusual because this woman was a member of the aristocratic classes.
+Her conversion to Islam was all the more unusual because this woman was a member of the aristocratic class.

 Imagine the eyebrows that would have been raised when this lady became a Muslim.
 How could someone with no family connection to Islam, who lived thousands of miles from the centre of the world of Islam and many hundreds of miles from the nearest mosque, find the desire in her heart to turn to this unique way of life.
 As a child, she had spent time in places in North Africa and had Muslim nannies.
-She must have seem something in the lives of the people that she encountered that deeply affected her so that, later in life, she would study Islam and join them.
+She must have seen something in the lives of the people that she encountered that deeply affected her so that, later in life, she would study Islam and join them.

 Lady Evelyn adopted the name of Zainab when she entered Islam.